Find out how to contact HMRC to help you get a commodity code and what information you’ll need to send us.

 Goods that need more information

-You’ll need to provide more detailed information to classify some goods.
+You’ll need to give more detailed information to classify some goods.

 For footwear classifications, include: